idemia/multigit/README.md

 *by Philippe Fremy at IDEMIA*

-Multigit simplifies working with multiple git repositories at the same time.
+Multigit is a graphical tool designed to simplify working with multiple git repositories at the same time.

 Typically, it lets you:
 * fetch or pull on all repositories at the same time